wlush/circulationBiogeography/README.md

         - code to read in velocity fields and set up model grid
     - src _(subdirectory)_
       - source code for TRACMASS (the version of TRACMASS used in this paper was accessed from the TRACMASS github in March 2019)
 - seedfiles _(subdirectory)_
   - contains release locations for individual particle tracking regions as text files (denoted .seed)
   - _note that this regional breakdown was necessary for older/lower performance hardware_
+- seeLocations.py
+   - Code for creating seedfiles and subsetting into analysis regions.
+Also can be used to visualize locations, analysis regions, and overlaps.

 ### populationModeling _(directory)_:
 This directory contains files used to run and analyze the global neutral population model used in this work.
 Contains the following files: